 If the battle is going badly and you think it best to live to fight another day, you can let your characters retreat.
-To retreat, all five of the individual character icons must be moved off the screen.
-The retreat will not take effect until the last character has left the scene.
-Following a retreat, the party will regroup, under one icon, at the site where the last character retreated.
+To retreat, regroup your party and run.

 There are three types of combat: hand-to hand, direct fire, and non-direct fire.
 Most of the game will probably be played utilizing direct fire combat.
 Direct fire refers to projectile weapons which require a target to be in sight and in range.
 For example, two direct fire weapons are a pistol and rifle.
 Indirect fire includes the throwing of grenades, for which a target does not necessarily need be in sight, but you must know its general location.
 Artillery fire at unseen distant targets is the most common type of indirect fire.
 Hand-to-hand combat is fought with knives and swords at an extremely close range.
 This type of combat will most likely take place on planets where firearms are prohibited.